joshuastagner/PepClock/README.md

 ### Database Creation:

-Use grunt to create a new database for your development and test environments:
+create a new database for your development and test environments:

-Development envronment: `grunt pgcreatedb:default`
+Development envronment: `createdb YOUR_DEVEL_DATABASE`

-Other environments, specify like so: `NODE_ENV=test grunt pgcreatedb:default`
+Other environments, specify like so: `createdb testing_db`

 ### Run Migrations & Data Seeds

 In terminal, from the root directory:

-`knex migrate:latest --env NODE_ENV`

-`knex migrate:rollback --env NODE_ENV`

-`knex seed:run --env NODE_ENV`
+`export NODE_ENV=development && knex migrate:latest`

+`export NODE_ENV=development knex migrate:rollback`

+`export NODE_ENV=development && knex seed:run`

+`export NODE_ENV=test && knex migrate:latest`

 Note: `--env NODE_ENV` may be omitted for development.
-For example, `knex migrate:latest` will run all migrations in the development environment, while `knex migrate:latest --env test` will migrate in the test environment.
+For example, `knex migrate:latest` will run all migrations in the development environment, while `export NODE_ENV=development && knex migrate:latest` will migrate in the test environment.

 ## Running the App

 To run webpack build: `yarn run build`

-To run server: `yarn run start`
+To run server: `yarn run start:dev`

 To run tests: `yarn run test`

 To run your redis server for the session store `redis-server`